8 min read

 Growing interest in streaming data underlined the need for an excellent message passing system.
-MapR rounded out their converged data platform by developing MapR Streams, a new high performance messaging system that uses the Apache Kafka 0.9 API.
-Today, read/write files, a multi-modal NoSQL database, and an integrated messaging system comprise the MapR Converged Data Platform.
+MapR rounded out their converged data platform by developing MapR Event Store, a new high performance messaging system that uses the Apache Kafka 0.9 API.
+Today, read/write files, a multi-modal NoSQL database, and an integrated messaging system comprise the MapR Data Platform.
 This combination of scalability, compatibility with legacy systems, and functionality are highlighted in Figure 4.

-Figure 4: Functionality was added to highly scalable Hadoop-based storage in the form of the MapR Converged Data Platform: files, tables and streams all integrated into the platform.
+Figure 4: Functionality was added to highly scalable Hadoop-based storage in the form of the MapR Data Platform: files, tables and streams all integrated into the platform.
 (Illustration based on presentation by Ted Dunning titled “Real-time Hadoop: What an ideal messaging system should bring to Hadoop,” used with permission.)